Welcome

 Raw Water Transmission — Middle East

-A regional water authority required DN800 Class K9 (PN25) ductile iron pipes for a 30-kilometer raw water transmission line from reservoir to treatment plant with 8.15-meter lengths to reduce joint count and polyethylene sleeving for aggressive soil conditions.
+A regional water authority required DN800 Class K9 (PN25) ductile iron pipes for a 30-kilometer raw water transmission line from reservoir to treatment plant.
+The solution specified 8.15-meter lengths to reduce joint count and polyethylene sleeving for aggressive soil conditions.

 Mining Process Water — Africa

-A copper mining operation needed DN500 Class K10 (PN35) ductile iron pipes for process water supply from borefield to processing plant with enhanced external coating (zinc-aluminum plus epoxy) due to acidic soil conditions.
+A copper mining operation needed DN500 Class K10 (PN35) ductile iron pipes for process water supply from borefield to processing plant.
+The solution specified enhanced external coating (zinc-aluminum plus epoxy) due to acidic soil conditions in the mining area.

 Expert Tips for Risk Control